ILCL: Inverse Logic-Constraint Learning from Temporally Constrained Demonstrations: Related Work

 In addition, TL-based CRL approaches often prioritize logic satisfaction, neglecting the primary task objective within environments.
-To mitigate this, approaches weigh logic-based rewards~\cite{Shah2024ltlconstrained}, apply logic fragments only~\cite{Wen2015CorrectbysynthesisRL}, or discretize the environment into problem-specific state spaces~\cite{Jiang2024AUA}.
+To mitigate this, approaches weigh logic-based rewards~\cite{Shah2024ltlconstrained} or apply logic fragments only~\cite{Wen2015CorrectbysynthesisRL}.
 These strategies limit their generalizability across novel environments and the adoption of complex TL specifications.
 In contrast, our method operates on arbitrary TL in a model-free manner.